 Diet can also make matters worse, because eating certain foods can cause inflammation that discolors the undereye area, or water retention that makes eye bags even puffier.

-Having eye bags really interferes with the “youthful glow” that many of us go for in skincare and makeup.
+Having eye bags really interferes with the “” that many of us go for in skincare and makeup.
 While they are usually not a health concern, there are ways to minimize their appearance if they bother you.

 Ditch the chips and reach for the broccoli.

 Your high-salt diet may be making your eye bags worse.
 Water retention is the result of eating a lot of salty foods.
 It can make you feel bloated, cause swelling, and cause further puffiness in the face and under the eyes.
 Experts suggest going for anti-inflammatory foods, such as broccoli and strawberries, or foods that are rich in potassium, such as bananas and yogurt to help flush the salt out.

 Try to get more sleep.

 With your already busy lifestyle, this is easier said than done.
 But the reality is, the busier you are, the more you need it!
 Not enough sleep can also lead to water retention and swelling under the eyes, as well as redness, drooping, and dark circles.
 In a quick interview, with Chrissy, mom to a three-year-old boy, shares a sleep-early trick: just do everything at least one hour earlier.
 Eat dinner early, and practice downtime after dinner with relaxing activities and zero technology.
 It’s like daylight savings, but purely for personal gain.
 Kinda genius!